 He also shares some other stories that you may not know about him, such as his passion for trading stocks, which led him to being one of Starbucks’ first investors.
 And did you know he’s been called one of the best golfers in music?
 He describes how his career has allowed him to hit the links with some of the world’s best golfers and what he’s learned from teeing off with them.

 He also describes the odd phenomenon of his song, “Going Home.”
 Over the last several years, it has somehow become one of the most popular songs in China and is usually played at end of events or at closing time at bars and restaurants.
 What does Kenny make of this?
 He talks about he’s even changed his own shows in China to pay tribute to the support the song has received there.

-We also play a clip from his new album, “Brazilian Nights,” which pays tribute to one of his favorte styles of music, Bossa Nova.
+We also play a clip from his new album, “Brazilian Nights,” which pays tribute to one of his favorite styles of music, Bossa Nova.

-Visit KennyG.com to get information on upcoming tour dates and to learn more about his records.
+Visit KennyG.com to learn more about his records.